The Speed-Robustness Trade-Off for First-Order Methods with Additive Gradient Noise: Numerical validation

-A natural question to ask is whether something as general as our three-parameter family~\eqref{eq:algform0} is needed to achieve optimal Pareto-optimal designs.
+A natural question to ask is whether something as general as our three-parameter family~\eqref{eq:algform0} is needed to achieve the performance of our designs.
 Several recent works have restricted their attention to optimizing algorithms with two parameters $(\alpha,\beta)$ in either Nesterov's FG or Polyak's HB form \cite{mert,mihailo,HB:convex}.
-From our results in \cref{sec:algdoesign_QmL,sec:pareto_validation}, the HB form is sufficient for the class $Q_{m,L}$.
+From our results in \cref{sec:algodesign_QmL,sec:pareto_validation}, the HB form is sufficient for the class $Q_{m,L}$.
 However, neither the HB or the FG forms are sufficient for $F_{m,L}$.
-While some algorithms in these restricted classes achieve acceleration, they are incapable of obtaining the Pareto-optimal trade-off between convergence rate and sensitivity, as illustrated in \cref{fig:venn_scherer} (left panel).
+While some algorithms in these restricted classes achieve acceleration, they are incapable of obtaining the same trade-off between convergence rate and sensitivity as a properly-tuned three-parameter method, as illustrated in \cref{fig:venn_scherer} (left panel).
 Indeed, even when there is no noise, no algorithm in the FG or HB families achieves the optimal convergence rate for the function class $F_{m,L}$, which is attained by Van Scoy et al.'s Triple Momentum (TM) method~\cite{tmm}.

-Alternatively, we could ask whether three parameters are enough, and whether adding more could lead to further improvements.
+Alternatively, we could ask whether using more than three parameters could lead to further improvement.
 As explained in~\cref{sec:parameterization}, any algorithm with $n=2$ states can be represented by three parameters.
 In general, we would need $2n-1$ parameters to represent an algorithm with $n$ states.
 In principle, our methodology of \cref{sec:design} can still be applied, but the associated semidefinite programs become substantially more difficult to solve and we were unable to find better designs.

-An alternative approach was presented in the recent work~\cite{scherer}, which uses a convex synthesis procedure and bilinear matrix inequalities to numerically construct algorithms that trade off convergence rate and sensitivity.
-As shown in \cref{fig:venn_scherer} (right panel), these synthesized algorithms are strictly suboptimal compared to our method RAM, despite using up to $n=6$ states.
+An alternative approach, presented in \cite{scherer}, used a convex synthesis procedure and bilinear matrix inequalities to numerically construct algorithms that trade off convergence rate and sensitivity.
+As shown in \cref{fig:venn_scherer} (right panel), these synthesized algorithms do not outperform RAM, despite using up to $n=6$ states.